evnix/FunWithFunctionalProgram/README.md

 # FunWithFunctionalProgram
-doing some code for fun during my spare time :)

-Note: The program would be coded & solved much faster in imperative languages like Java or C
+**Note:** The program is written in Erlang which is a functional programming language, It would be coded & solved much faster in imperative languages like Java or C.

 This program uses a client server concept. this means,